What Type of Writer Are You?

 It feels good now to know where I belong.

 Are you a writer?
-If you have gotten to the bottom of this article, chances are that you also are a writer.
+If you have gotten to the bottom of this article, the chances are that you also are a writer.
 What type of writer are you?
+Please leave a comment below if you are a writer and let us know in which of these categories you belong.

 What Type of Writer are You?